ericandre615/resume/README.md

 ### :computer: Work

+**Cross River** \| March 2022 &mdash; October 2023 \| Remote _Senior Software Engineer_

+Worked as a senior software engineer on various banking and fin-tech products.
+Design and produce various projects and maintained existing projects using React and FeathersJS.
+This included various other related task including devops and package management with Docker and Github.
+I was asked to come on to Cross River full time through my consultant work with Afterman.

+**Afterman Software** \| April 2021 &mdash; March 2022 \| Remote _Consultant [Senior Software Developer]_

+Worked as a software developer consultant.
+Conducted interviews for new conslutants.
+Provide services for clients on software projects.
+Left Afterman to go full time with the Cross River client.

 **InVivoLink** \| March 2016 &mdash; December 2019 \| Nashville, TN _Software Engineer_

 A division of HCA/Healthtrust.
 Build and maintain software for the healthcare industry.
 Helped to lead an effort that reduced our current code base to ¼ the size while making it more maintainable, more stable, more flexible, and greatly improving user experience.
 Assist in teaching other developers about the newest language features, tools, libraries, and patterns.